Perfect Roasted Potatoes Every time!

 Don’t have a convection oven?
 That’s OK too.
 The convection simply rotates the air around the oven.
 With a traditional oven, use the same temperature, but stir up the potatoes every 10 minutes for about 50 minutes or you like the crispiness.

-Perfect Roasted Potatoes on a Sheet Pan
+Perfect Roasted Potatoes on a sheetpan with a sprig of rosemary

 Want to save this recipe?